 Coat the back with Graphite, not charcoal.
 While charcoal produces really nice dark lines it is very prone to smearing.
 In fact, it’s difficult to avoid smearing charcoal!
 I use a graphite pencil in the B ranges as the lead is softer and produces darker trace lines.

 This is going to be extremely obvious to most of you, but you do not need to coat the entire page with graphite.
 Just coat the areas where you need to trace.

 Trace the basic lines needed to get the work done.
 Don’t trace every single little detail from the photo; especially if it is a complex subject.
 The leaf in the photo is an example of tracing the basic lines.
 I only traced the shape of the leaf and the major vein lines.
 This gives me more than enough information to burn the leaf on wood.

 When I initially traced the collared lizard onto wood, I traced every scale.
 When I was done I couldn’t tell what was going on.
 Which lines were scales, which lines were the roundish blotches of color, which lines were wrinkles, etc. There were just too many lines and it was an ugly mess, so I erased it all and started over.

 The Bengal tiger is another example of tracing just the lines that are needed.
 Not every hair on his furry body was traced.
 Instead it was just the major features like body outline, the black stripes, eye, whiskers, etc.

 USE DOTS OR DASHES FOR SHADOWS

-This really helped with the Wrapped Up Christmas Postcard bow project.
+This method really helped with the Wrapped Up Christmas Postcard bow project.
 The bow had lots of loops on it, and each loop had several different blocks or bands of color on it.
 With the use of dots I could mark the bands of color and still easily identify each loop on the bow.
 This makes the subject less confusing when you start to burn it in.